open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ![Metrics SDK Design Diagram](img/metrics-sdk.png)

+For the `Meter` and `MeterProvider` interfaces, the SDK itself is required to manage the Resource and Instrumentation Library metadata, support synchronous and asynchronous instrument constructors, act as an instrument registry (detect conflicts), and implement `RecordBatch` functionality.

+To support the export pipeline internally, the SDK itself is required to implement a top-level `Collect()` API that runs collection on one or more Accumulator(s).
+This specification deliberately avoids requiring a specific relationship between the SDK and Accumulator, it is considered an implementation detail whether a the SDK maintains one Accumulator, one Accumulator per instrument, or some configuration in between.

-The Accumulator component is where metric events leave the API and enter the export pipeline, and it is this component that is most responsible for SDK performance.
+The Accumulator component is where metric events are concurrently passed to an Aggregator, and it is this component that is most responsible for SDK performance.
 The Accumulator is responsible for organizing bound and unbound instruments, updating and synchronized copying of Aggregator state, invoking Observer instruments, and the